Chang San-cheng: Political career

+Caretaker Premiership (2016)

+On January 16, 2016, after the KMT lost the presidency and its majority in the Legislative Yuan at the 2016 Taiwanese general election, the then-incumbent premier Mao Chi-kuo resigns and refuse to stay at the position, Chang served as the acting premier while Mao is outgoing.

+On 1 February, the then-incumbent President Ma Ying-jeou approve resignation of Mao Chi-kuo, and appointed Chang to form the cabinet to serve the remaining four months during the period of transition of power.
+As a result, Chang became the first nonpartisan premier of the history in Taiwan's politics.

 2020 presidential campaign

 Chang announced his independent candidacy for the 2020 Taiwan presidential election on 17 February 2019.
 Chang later joined the presidential campaign of Kuomintang candidate Han Kuo-yu as an adviser without halting his own campaign.
 In August 2019, Han formed a national policy advisory group headed by Chang.
 Chang's selection as the Kuomintang's 2020 Taiwan presidential election vice presidential candidate was announced on 11 November 2019.